Barry Jhay

-Oluwakayode Junior Balogun (born 13 February 1993), famously known as Barry Jhay, is a Nigerian Afrobeats Musician, most known for his cultural music style.
-He was born in Ibadan, Oyo State, Nigeria but was raised in Lagos.
+Oluwakayode Junior Abdul-Qudus Balogun (born 13 February 1997), famously known as Barry Jhay, is a Nigerian Afrobeats Musician, most known for his cultural music style.
+He was born in Surulere, Lagos, Nigeria where he was raised.
 Barry was born into a lineage of well-known Yoruba musicians as his grandfather I.K.
 Dairo is a well-known Juju traditional artist and father Sikiru Ololade Ayinde Barrister is credited for the invention of Fuji music.
 His upbringing in a musically rich environment influenced his unique Afro-Fuji Pop style, blending traditional Fuji elements with contemporary Afrobeat sounds.

 Early life

 Given his musical lineage, Barry Jhay took interest in music from a very young age.
 He started recording music at the young age of 5 years.
 He has attributed watching his father's performances to his inspiration to make music.

 Debut

 In 2018 he released his hit single “Aiye” giving him the popularity he needed to pursue his career in music.
 The song captured representation of the cyclical nature of life.
 Following his famous record, he released his first studio album "Barry Back" in 2020.
 This album featured hit songs such as “Ashe She” and “Ma So Pe”.
 This album also featured award winning Nigerian musician Davido.
 Soon after his album release Barry Jhay signed a record deal with Cash Nation Entertainment.
 As he rose to fame, he was able to record songs with other famous musicians such as Bad Boy Timz, Rhaman Jago, Lyta, and Jawton.
 With his debut, Barry Jhay won a City People Music Award for Best New Act and the Rookie of the Year award at The Headies in 2019.